llvm/llvm-project/llvm/docs/DirectX/DXILResources.rst

 an analogue for `dx.op.createHandle`_, since ``dx.op.createHandleFromBinding``
 subsumes it.

-For simplicity of lowering, we match DXIL in using an index from the beginning of the binding space rather than an index from the lower bound of the binding itself.
+We diverge from DXIL and index from the beginning of the binding rather than indexing from the beginning of the binding space.
+This matches the semantics more clearly and avoids a non-obvious invariant in what constitutes valid arguments.

 .. _dx.op.createHandle: https://github.com/microsoft/DirectXShaderCompiler/blob/main/docs/DXIL.rst#resource-handles